 Other problems with review swapping, including but not limited to the following:

 - You’re obligated to be positive, or at least you feel that way.
-Once you agree to do a review swap, you need to follow through.
+Once you agree to do a review swap, you’re compelled to follow through.
 Your word as an author and as a person is on the line.
-The obligation can be a gigantic burden if you happen to discover the book you’re supposed to review is absolute garbage and not worth the glowing review the other author may be expecting of you.
+The obligation can be a gigantic burden if you happen to discover the book you’re supposed to review is pure bovine scat and not worth the glowing review the other author may be expecting of you.

 - If they post their review before you post yours, it’s tempting to let it influence what kind of review you give them.
 If you are a fast reader and get yours up first, you won’t have to consider their opinion of your own work when you write it if the book wasn’t really a masterpiece worthy of honest 5-star reviews, the other authors can see your honesty and there’s no telling if they’ll respond in kind.